mitre/saf-training/src/courses/beginner/README.md

 ## Class Objectives

-The purpose of this class is to teach the fundamentals of security validation content development via hands-on examples of developing InSpec profiles.
+The purpose of this class is to teach the fundamentals of security validation content development via hands-on examples utilizing InSpec profiles.
 This class will also show participants how to visualize and analyze the security data produced by the InSpec tool using the Heimdall application.

 ### Objectives: